NAI'A offers the best of world-class scuba diving at an unrivalled variety of sites. NAI'A has found Fiji's finest diving.

 This narrow channel through the surrounding barrier reef concentrates pelagics from miles around.
 Home to 10-25 female grey reef sharks and their offspring, the passage also concentrates a huge school of trevally, three age-segregated schools of barracuda, several big Malabar grouper and an annoying concentration of fish we call snapass (one reference calls them snapper; one calls them bass).
 People tend not to notice because of all the big fish, but the edges of the passage and the bommies in the shallows are entirely lined in gorgeous soft coral.
-The incoming current in Nigali does not coincide with rising tide as one might expect, but with two decades of experience diving there, we have become expert at diving the channel during its optimum four hour window of opportunity.
+The incoming current in Nigali does not coincide with rising tide as one might expect, but with three decades of experience diving there, we have become expert at diving the channel during its optimum four hour window of opportunity.

 Our dive sites are along the edge of the barrier reef bordering a 3,000ft deep channel that leads to the Vatu-i-ra Passage and through which pass humpback, sperm and pilot whales.
 During dives we often see resident manta rays at cleaning stations and hammerhead sharks frequently come up to check us out.
 Grey reef and whitetip sharks are resident along the drop-off but it is the healthy coral and the critters that live in it that often excite divers the most: blue-ribbon eels, leaf scorpionfish and posing lionfish.
 The shelf just above the deep drop-off is home to the very rare Helfrich’s dartfish.

 This is serious critter diving: several small bommies rise close to the surface from a rubble bottom in 30-40ft.
 The quality rubble is home to ghost pipefish, dragonets, all manner of nudibranchs and, frequently, octopus.
 In crevices and caves in the bommies live scorpionfish while pygmy seahorses decorate gorgonian coral.